dagong10/stocks_financial_reports_download_by_Scrapy/README.md

 5. Use 'load' .csv files into SQL to fill the related table
 6. Done!

-the lite branch is setup for reducing the running time(master branch work 7 to 8 hours) work flow is below the same with master branh's 1 and 2 ignore the step 3
+The lite branch is setup for reducing the running time(master branch work 7 to 8 hours).\
+Work flow is below.\
+The same with master branh's from step 1 to 3.\
+The step 4 to 5 could be down by EV